-The Editorial Plugin adds a block to Exhibit Builder pages which allows users to add comments on and discuss in-progress exhibits.
+The Editorial plugin adds a block to Exhibit Builder pages that allows users to add comments on and discuss in-progress exhibits.
 These comments are only visible to logged-in users of the site.

-You must be using Exhibit Builder version 3.3.3 (not yet released, but is included in the master branch on GitHub) or higher for Editorial to work.
+You must be using Exhibit Builder version 3.3.3 or higher for Editorial to work.

 Editorial User Role